x-square/data_analytics/24-04-advanced-data-analytics.md

 ## Bagging: How it works and why to use it

 Bootstrapping and aggregating together are known collectively as bagging.
-A simple way to understand bagging is to think of it as making a copy of your data to train each base learner, but each base learner’s copy is slightly different.
+A simple way to understand bagging is to think of it as making a copy of your data to train each base learner, but each base learner's copy is slightly different.
 Bagging models reduce variance, are fast to train, and are good to use with very large datasets.

 ### Bootstrapping